revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-130.Can you tell me How will you count the lines in a file?
-How would you do it if the file was too big to hold in memory?
+130. Can you discuss how to count the lines in a file?
+How would you do it if the file is too big to hold in memory?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- We ca use `readlines()` or A loop solution if the file size is small.
+- We can use `readlines()` or a loop solution if the file size is small.
 - Use Generator and Raw interface to get line count if you are working with large files.
 - We can use a loop and `enumerate()` for large files because we don’t need to load the entire file in memory.